 Often children and adolescents can't recognise their thoughts and emotions, confused about their place in the world.
 I can offer them the opportunity to recognise these and offer them a safe place to explore their world in order for them to move forward.
 I also offer a non-judgmental, confidential place for adults to safely move forward in their lives.

-I am based in south Leeds.
+I am based in south Leeds and Wakefield.

 Sessions last for 50 minutes and can be agreed on a weekly or fortnightly basis.